 Our CHP states that we will consider complaints submitted anonymously if there is enough information in the complaint to enable us to make further enquiries.
 If, however, an anonymous complaint does not provide enough information to enable us to take further action, we may decide not to pursue it further.
 However, the University may give consideration to the issues raised, and will record the complaint so that corrective action can be taken as appropriate.

-Any decision not to pursue an anonymous complaint must be authorised by the University Secretary or his/her nominee.
+Any decision not to pursue an anonymous complaint must be authorised by the University Secretary or their nominee.
 If an anonymous complaint contains serious allegations, it should be referred to the Dean of the School/ Director of Service concerned immediately for consultation with the University Secretary.

 On rare occasions we may withhold the name of a person making a complaint during either stage of the CHP but this will only be done in exceptional circumstances with the recognition that withholding names may mean that it is not possible to investigate/pass judgement on the complaint.